ajstarks/decksh/cmd/dshtoc/README.md

 ![dshtoc-example](dshtoc.png)

-dshtoc reads decksh files and creates a decksh file that relects the table of contents or index contaning names and slide (page) numbers.
+dshtoc reads decksh files and creates a decksh file that reflects the table of contents with names and slide (page) numbers.

+By default ```dshtoc``` writes to standard output, and reads from standard input if no files are specified.

 The output may then be included into the source file:

 ```
 dshtoc -o toc.dsh input.dsh